Keeler: Cards and Money Stolen From My Son’s Graduation Party on Saturday

 An unknown male snuck in through the back gate of our yard and pretended to be a guest and at the most opportune time, stole the card box that contained the gifts from friends and family.

-Police are looking for a person of interest: a Hispanic male, 18 - 25 years of age with a goatee (at the time of the party) who had a tattoo on his arm.
+Police are looking for a person of interest: a white male with dark hair, 18 - 25 years of age with a goatee (at the time of the party) who had a tattoo on his arm.
 Witnesses say the tattoo featured a cross with a rope or snake wrapped around it.

 Police also say the male might very well be a resident of the neighborhood because he used a path that's not visible from the street that local kids use to cross over from South Fifth Ave. to South Fourth Ave. in the village.